andrewpaulcc/andrewpaulcc/README.md

 I am an ☦️ **Orthodox Christian** under the 🇬🇷 **Greek Orthodox Archdiocese of America**.\
 As per Internet custom, my pronouns are **he/him** in English & **sé** in Irish.

+	🧚 Fun Fact: 🧚
-**Fun Fact:** I am convinced I have been cursed by Faeries to never have an enjoyable Valentine's Day regardless of my Relationship Status. 🧚
+	I am convinced I have been cursed by Faeries to never have an enjoyable Valentine's Day regardless of my Relationship Status.

 <!-- Contact Information -->
 ---